redmonkez12/sqlmodel-practice/task_1/README.md

-Write a query which finds a salesmen, who don't have any sales for the RED company
+# Write a query that finds sellers who have no orders with the company RED

     SELECT
          s.name